rakinplaban/Network_Project/README.md

 # Network_Project
 A twitter like social networking app.
-Only for educational purpose. / **Features:**
+Only for educational purpose.\
+\
+**Features:**